 The gift shop has many appropriate toys as well as t-shirts and other items to tie the entire event together if giving presents to those attending.

 In front of the kids playroom is a 1937 Chevrolet pumper on display.

 There are numerous photos and other displays of a smaller nature.
 One of them relates to 9/11 and is a portion of a steel beam from the World Trade Center.
 Many firefighters lost their lives on that day of infamy when rushing to the scene to rescue people.
 The helmet by the beam is signed by survivors of the New York Fire Dept. Station #54 along with the former mayor’s signature.

 There are two books with multiple pages showing different firemen patches from around the country as well as the world.
-Apparently firemen like to trade such items with one another.
+Firefighters like to trade such items with one another.

 The contents will be on display in a nearby location.
 Plans for the future include a much larger facility in which to showcase even more items while still maintaining this historic structure.

-This gem of a museum operates as a non-profit entity which was established in 1980.
+This gem of a museum operates as a non-profit entity established in 1980.
 The building was fully operational as a fire station until its closure in 1969.
-In addition to being very educational in nature and a fun place for kids to play, it serves as a unique venue for all types of gatherings.
+In addition to being very educational and a fun place for kids to play, it serves as a unique venue for all types of gatherings.